 Enabling Two-Factor Authentication

-2. You will be prompted to enter your password, please do so by selecting Setup Two-Factor Authentication
+- You will be prompted to enter your password, select continue once entered.

-3. You will be presented with a QR Code and instructions to complete your set up through your TOTP app.
+- You will be presented with a QR Code and instructions to complete your set up through your TOTP app.
 If your camera is having issues or you have issues scanning the QR code, you are provided a manual code to use as well.
-(Seen obscured, and outlined in black below).
+(Seen obscured below).

-4. After you scan the QR code into your app or enter the code manually, you will be given a unique, 6-digit code that changes after a given time period.
-In this example we are using Google Authenticator, which has a timer value of 30 seconds.
+- After you scan the QR code into your app or enter the code manually, you will be given a unique, 6-digit code that changes after a given time period.
+In this example, we are using Google Authenticator, which has a timer value of 30 seconds.

-Your app may also show stackpathprod above the code as shown below (Fig. A.) Enter this code into the portal below the QR code, and select Enable Two-Factor Authentication.
-(Fig. B.)
+Your app may also show stackpathprod above the code as shown below.

 If you lose or forget your backup code and can not access your account, please reach out to our Support team via chat to assist in restoring your access to the portal.